← Back to research

 Baseten provides a managed platform for deploying ML models as API endpoints.
 Key capabilities:

-• Model deployment — Deploy any model (custom PyTorch, TensorFlow, or open-source) as a scalable API
+• Dedicated inference — Deploy any model (custom PyTorch, TensorFlow, or open-source) as a scalable API[1]

 • Truss framework — Open-source model packaging tool that standardizes deployment[4]

-• Model APIs — Pre-optimized endpoints for popular open-source models (OpenAI-compatible)
+• Model APIs — Pre-optimized OpenAI-compatible endpoints for frontier open-source models (Kimi K2.6, DeepSeek V4, GLM 5.1 as of June 2026)[1]

-• Training — Managed fine-tuning and training infrastructure
+• Training — Managed fine-tuning and training infrastructure, plus Baseten Loops, a training SDK for frontier RL launched in 2026[1]

 • Autoscaling — Automatic scale-to-zero and scale-up based on traffic